thisismypassport/shrinko8/README.md

 `python shrinko8.py path-to-input.p8 path-to-output.rom --count --lint --minify`

+Specifying the format is also useful when using the standard input/output (via `-`), e.g.:

+`python shrinko8.py path-to-input.p8 - --minify --format lua` (This prints minified lua to stdout)

 # Custom Python Script

 For advanced usecases, you can create a python script that will be called to preprocess or postprocess the cart before/after the other steps.